Introduction

 Key Takeaways

-- Potential Benefits for Vascular ED: Aspirin’s blood-thinning and anti-inflammatory properties make it a plausible aid for ED caused by poor circulation.
+• Vascular ED Benefit: Aspirin’s blood-thinning and anti-inflammatory effects may help ED caused by poor circulation.

 Conclusion: A Promising but Preliminary Option